 - Woodard, C. Vann, ed.
 Mary Chesnut's Civil War, Yale University Press, New Haven, 1981.

 - The Camp Nelson Civil War Site

-- A Letter from Camp Nelson, Kentucky
+- United States Colored Troops at Camp Nelson, Kentucky